enggelin/arsampler/README.md

 object of class `ar` and outputs the summary of the fitted densities;
-and `ar_plot()`, which receives input of an object of class `ar` and outputs the overlay plot of both the target and proposal densities (corrected with `c`, if defined) in a single plot.
-On this version, only two functions are ready to be used and tested, i.e. `ar()` and `ar_summary()`.
+and `ar_plot()`, which receives input of an object of class `ar` and outputs the overlay plot of both the target and proposal densities (scaled with `c`, if defined) in a single plot.
+In the current version, only two functions are ready to be used and tested, i.e. `ar()` and `ar_summary()`.

 ## Example